Ashkan2003/Ashkan2003/README.md

 <p align="center">
   <samp>
   <br>
-  「I'm a web Developer and a crazy technology lover who enjoys struggling with new tools and technologies.
+  「I'm Web Developer and a crazy technology lover who enjoys struggling with new tools and technologies.
 I am putting in my best efforts to become more and more experienced. time is short so let's code」
   <br>
     <br>
   </samp>